Alireza499/sound-based_fault_detection/README.md

 - Seamless development and training of deep learning models using the Keras framework.
 - Evaluation of the model's performance in detecting faults in industrial machinery.
 - Comparison with traditional methods for fault detection.

+## Dataset

+We used the "MIMII DATASET: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection" for training and testing our models.
+This dataset contains a wide variety of industrial machine sounds that encompass different fault types.
+You can download the dataset from [here](https://zenodo.org/record/3384388).

 ## Installation and Setup